 How it's implemented

-Polls are a new type of task.
+Surveys are a new type of task.
 Essentially, it is the most common survey or questionnaire in which you can ask a question and specify several answer choices.
 You can set additional conditions for who will answer:

 ability to select only one or more answer choices;